 Coding the Ads

 After receiving the data from CMAG, the Wesleyan Media Project processes and codes the ad tracking data from all 210 media markets in the United States.
-In this process, using storyboards and/or videos of ads captured by CMAG, project staff first research the entity responsible for airing each political spot aired, distinguishing between those paid for by candidates, parties, hard money interest groups and soft money interest groups.
+In this process, using videos of ads captured by CMAG, project staff first research the entity responsible for airing each political spot aired, distinguishing between those paid for by candidates, parties, hard money interest groups and soft money interest groups.
 Finally, the Wesleyan Media Project codes the content of each ad on an extensive battery of questions using a web-based content analysis platform called Academiclip, a CommIT media research application.